MujyKun/Weverse/README.md

 * Asynchronous and Synchronous Support
 * Receive all the posts the artists in your communities have made.
 This includes all images/videos/comments made by them.
 * Cache is split under a hierarchy directly under a community.
-The most recent is always the first element (0th index).
 * Keep track of notifications on your user account, you can easily create a loop to update your notification cache on updates.
 (Usage of this can be found in the examples folder)

 ### Installation